 Fabric is all-around favorite - it is mostly more pleasant to the naked skin, so if you're living in a place where summer clearly wins over winter, you may consider fabric as your primary choice.
 Sweat is better with fabric, obviously.
 Also, fabrics for sofas, sectionals, chairs, ottomans come in quite different types nowadays: microfiber, linen fabric, chenille fabric, texturized microsuede, etc. They are all different, microfiber probably being the softest of all.
 Fabric is long-lasting upholstery, however, in general REAL leather is even more long-lasting.

 Leather is obviously a traditional upholstery for any type of seating furniture.
 It was around for decades.
 Leather sofa with some tufted surfaces for extra comfort and looks - what can be better?
-However, real leather lately has become real expensive.
-A good quality leather sofa, made 100% of real authentic leather might cost thousands of dollars.
-In general, real leather can last dozens of years, depending on a usage of course (hey, they still have some victorian era leather couches looking almost like new!).
+However, real leather lately has become really expensive.
+A good quality leather sofa made 100% of real authentic leather might cost thousands of dollars.
+In general, real leather can last dozens of years, depending on a usage of course (hey, they still have some Victorian era leather couches looking almost like new!).
 But leather is, subjectively of course, is worse material to use in hot environment.
-On the the other hand, leather is generally easier to clean.
-Fabric used for sofas is easy to clean too, but some drastic nasty things, like hot sauces, very active chemicals or such can ruin the fabric (with leather isn't not as easily achiavable).
-In case of leather care you are good with mostly a wet paper towel and once in a lifetime leather treatment if it becomes too dry.
+On the other hand, leather is generally easier to clean.
+Fabric used for sofas is easy to clean too, but some drastic nasty things, like hot sauces, very active chemicals or such can ruin the fabric (with leather isn't not as easily achievable).
+In case of leather care, you are good with mostly a wet paper towel and once in a lifetime leather treatment if it becomes too dry.